ccao-data/model-res-avm/.github/ISSUE_TEMPLATE/annual-model-checklist.md

 ### Res model

-- [ ] Make sure we have completed a model run with cross-validation (CV) enabled and used the hyperparameters it discovered for any final run
+- [ ] Make sure we have completed a model run with cross-validation (CV) enabled and used the hyperparameters it discovered for any final model run
 - [ ] Make sure the final model has SHAPs and comps.
 If it doesn't, run one more model with SHAPs and comps enabled
 - [ ] Tag the final model as `final` using the [`tag-model-runs` workflow](https://github.com/ccao-data/model-res-avm/actions/workflows/tag-model-runs.yaml)
 - [ ] Export desk review workbooks for the [res model](https://github.com/ccao-data/model-res-avm/) using the `export` pipeline stage and upload them to OneDrive